Can the Internet of Things (IoT) improve cold chain logistics? If so, how? And what are the risks?

 If we’re to offer increased consumer confidence through live data oversight, we also need to ensure this live data is encrypted, and then wirelessly connected things such as packaging, vans or logistics hubs are built with security not only in mind but at the forefront of development.

 At Intelsius, we refer to Internet of Things packaging as connected packaging; essentially, they achieve the same thing, giving you live or regular data updates from a sensor attached to the packaging.
-These sensors can tell you:
+These sensors can tell you the following:

 - Packaging location